apotheon/q/README.md

 second-class citizen in the world of q.
 The single exception is `create-fresh-queue`, the command to set up q for use in the first place, a first-class operation that should only ever be used once in a given user environment.
-It is the least convenient command (with the possible exeption of `remove-number`, if only because `remove-number` requires you to know the number of the item you want to remove, thus necessitating either `list-all` first or a truly superlative memory) because it is the one operation you should never use after initially setting up q for use.
+It is the least convenient command (with the possible exception of `remove-number`, if only because `remove-number` requires you to know the number of the item you want to remove, thus necessitating either `list-all` first or a truly superlative memory) because it is the one operation you should never use after initially setting up q for use.

 Superficially, a checklist and a queue are very similar.
-In terms of a couple of key, definining characteristics, and a deeper philosophical usage model, they are like night and day: part of a continuum of  similar functionality, but with radically different benefits.
+In terms of a couple of key, defining characteristics, and a deeper philosophical usage model, they are like night and day: part of a continuum of  similar functionality, but with radically different benefits.
 Checklist are great when you have a single, multi-step task to complete, following which you throw away the list.

 Checklists are also great when you just need to have the list on-hand to make